wizzat/arsimto/README.md

 This shows us the hierarchy of dc01 --> rack01 --> switch01, because when you "connect" a pool to another, they automatically create a hierarchy like this.
 Note that some objects, like rack01, might be both an asset and a pool.
 Other things, like "databases" would be only a logical pool.

 Let's start in on some reporting.
-We need a list of all database servers with their IP addresses and how much RAM they have available on them.
+We need a list of all *database* servers with their *IP addresses* and how much *RAM* they have available on them.

     arsimto report  --data=ip,ram  Pools/db
     server02	192.168.1.102	16GB
     server03	192.168.1.103	16GB

-Now we want to know about all the WWW servers with their IP addresses and NIC capacity.
+Now all the *WWW* servers with their *IP addresses* and *NIC* capacity.
+Note the order of arguments is unimportant after the initial command-mode argument.

     arsimto report Pools/www --data=ip,nic
     server01	192.168.1.101	10Gb